DistCompiler/pgo/README.md

 ```
 You can then find an executable file `out/pgo/assembly.dest/out.jar`, which is usable as a portable PGo executable.

-For projects using `mill` as their build system
+To use PGo as a dependency in another application, here are instructions using the `mill` build system:
 1. move the `jar` under your package directory inside `lib`.
 Note that `lib` directory is *not* in your project root, i.e., where the `build.mill` lives.
    ```
    my-project-root/